FACT-Finder-Web-Components/documentation/markdown/en/documentation/configuration.md

 ---

 #### **channel**
-Specify the channel name which is used for the search.
-You can check which channels are available at the FACT-Finder UI.
+Specify the name of the channel which is used for the search.
+You can find the available channels in the FACT-Finder UI.

 ---